yetanalytics/project-persephone/doc/cli.md

   --template-id https://xapinet.org/xapi/yet/calibration/v1/templates#activity-2
   --template-id https://xapinet.org/xapi/yet/calibration/v1/templates#activity-3
 ```
-This will only include Templates the Statement is invalid against, so running this will result in the same validation failure output as in the previous example.
+This way, we pass to the CLI the two Templates the Statement is invalid against, so running this will result in the same validation failure output as in the previous example.

-Note that if we set `--template-id` to be a non-existent Template, e.g.
+Note that if we set `--template-id` to the ID of a non-existent Template, e.g.
 ```
 % ./bin/persephone.sh validate \
   --profile sample_profiles/calibration.jsonld \